cuthbertLab/music21/documentation/source/installing/installWindows.rst

 Get Python
 -------------------------------

-Python is a simple but powerful programming language that music21 is written in and in which you will write your own programs that use `music21`.
+Python is a simple but powerful programming language that `music21` is written in and in which you will write your own programs that use `music21`.

-Windows users should download and install Python version 3.4.
-Python 2.7 is still supported, but if you're learning Python for the first time, definitely go for Python 3.X.
+Windows users should download and install Python version 3.6.
+Python 2.7 is still supported for `music21` v.
+4, but if you're learning Python for the first time, definitely go for Python 3.X.
+Version 5 of `music21` will no longer support Python 2.

-To get Python 3.4 for Windows, go to http://www.python.org/download/ and click on the "Windows installer" link.
+To get Python 3.6 for Windows, go to http://www.python.org/download/ and click on the "Windows installer" link.
 It is probably the first link.
 Save the file to your desktop and then click on it there.